VinuRajaKumar/MyTutorials/docs/contents/mingwcygwin.rst

 ===============
 MinGW Vs CygWin
 ===============
-Before understanding the difference between MinGW and CygWin, it is essential to know about what is POSIX.
+Before understanding the difference between MinGW and CygWin, it is essential to know about POSIX.

 POSIX
 =====